Crux

 namespacestringRequired corpus boundary

-dataDataStore?JSON record hydration for store-backed retrieval
+recordsRecordStore?JSON record hydration for record-backed retrieval

 vectorsVectorStore?Dense, sparse, or hybrid vector search